The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 ## Store POD5 files in S3 bucket

 If you already have an AWS account and an S3 bucket with POD5 files in it, you have two choices.
 You can use the existing bucket name with GenomeSuite Analyzer or you can copy or move the files from the existing bucket to another bucket within the same AWS account.

-To copy or move files, follow these instructions:

 1. In the S3 dashboard, click on the bucket that contains the POD5, FAST5 or BAM files you want to copy or move.